LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Security/create-an-ip.md

 isTutorial: false
 isNew: false
 date: 2019-01-24 13:51:12 +0200
+published: false

 ---
-To ensure that App Keys cannot be utilized by an unauthorized user outside a brand’s internal network, app keys will only be able to be used via the brand’s valid IP addresses.
+To ensure that App keys cannot be utilized by an unauthorized user outside a brand’s internal network, app keys will only be able to be used via the brand’s valid IP addresses.

-When an account administrator creates or modifies an App Key, they will be able to assign a list of single IPs or ranges of IPs to a whitelist.
-If an App Key has an IP whitelisting configuration, only requests originating from these IPs will have access to LivePerson servers.
+When an account administrator creates or modifies an app key, they will be able to assign a list of single IPs or ranges of IPs to a whitelist.
+If an app key has an IP whitelisting configuration, only requests originating from these IPs will have access to LivePerson servers.

 Currently, **only** the following APIs will be supported:

 * Operational Realtime API
 * Engagement History API